Radha Gobinda Chandra: Biography

-Radha Gobinda was born in a small village named Bagchar in the district proper of Jessore in Undivided Bengal, British India on July 17, 1878.
+Radha Gobinda was born in a small village named Bagchar in the district proper of Jessore in Bengal Presidency, British India on July 17, 1878.
 His father, Gorachand was the assistant of a local doctor and mother, Padmamukh, was a housewife.
 His primary education started in Bakchar School.
 After passing from here he was admitted in Jessore Zilla School at the age of 10.
 At this time Chandra started observing the stars in the sky by naked eye.
 But he was not that interested in formal education.
 Instead his main interest was centered on the mysterious night sky.
 Due to this lack of attention in formal education he failed to pass Secondary School Certificate (SSC) three times subsequently.

 In 1899, at an age of 21, Radhagobinda married Gobinda Mohini, a girl from Murshidabad who was just 9 years old at that time.
 Together they had a boy named Kal (English: time) and a girl named Barsha (English: rain).
 After marriage Chandra attended the SSC exam for the last time and failed again.
 Due to these failures he left formal education and planned to start a job.
 After searching a job for two years he was finally able get a job of ordinary treasurer in Jessore collectorate office.
 Then his monthly salary was only 15 Taka.
 Later he became treasury clerk and after that chief treasurer of in this office.